-Instead of using plain milk, I decided to soak in a homemade buttermilk.
+Instead of using plain non dairy milk, I decided to soak in a homemade vegan buttermilk.
 Since many onion rings I had seen were buttermilk battered anyway, I thought it would be easy to take the soaking liquid and then create the batter.
 Less waste, which is always a win!

 You guys NEED to make these!
 And dunk them in my Pistachio Buffalo Cream!
 With Super Bowl coming up, they would be a perfect treat to bring to any party, or even just sit on the couch and stuff your face with them on your own.
 Because you will NOT want to share once you try them!
 So make a double batch.
 Trust me.

-Baked Cornmeal and Pepita Crusted Onion Rings
+Baked Cornmeal and Pepita Baked Onion Rings

 - Set aside.
 Slice onions into about ½ inch thick circles.
 Place onions in the vegan buttermilk.
 Soak overnight for best results or at least 3-4 hours.

-One by one, dip onion slices in batter mixture and coat well.
+- One by one, dip onion slices in batter mixture and coat well.
 Then coat with cornmeal/pepita mixture.

-Serve fresh and dip in Pistachio Buffalo Cream for an extra layer of goodness!
+- Serve fresh and dip in Pistachio Buffalo Cream for an extra layer of goodness!

 - You can make this nut free by using another type of non dairy milk such as soy, rice or hemp milk.
 You can also use another flour such as oat flour to replace the almond meal.

 - If you are avoiding corn, you can always use all ground pepitas, but you won’t get onion rings as crispy as those with cornmeal.